Caltinor/Project-MMO-2.0/wiki/configuration/scripting.md

 entity(minecraft:zombie, iceandfire:wyvern, alexmobs:elephant)
 ```
 *Note: when using multiple IDs, each id is separated by a commma*
+PMMO also provides advanced target nodes, which you can read about [here](#advanced-target-selectors)

 ### Value Nodes
 Value nodes are blank space for feature nodes to grab additional information from.
 They follow the same format of `keyword(data)` as other nodes.
 See the table in the next section for what value nodes each feature node uses.